Boundary Effects on the Controllability of Coupled KdV Systems: Observability Properties

 where the polynomial $R(\cdot)$ has real coefficients and it is given by

-Let $\xi_j$, $j\in \{0,1,2,3,4,5\}$ the roots of $R(\cdot)$.
+for $j\in \{0,1,2,3,4,5\}$ let us to consider $\xi_j$ to be the roots of $R(\cdot)$.
 Proceeding as in case 2, we also obtain that all the roots of $R(\cdot)$ are real numbers.
 Moreover, since the polynomial $R(\cdot)$ does not have a term of degree five, the Newton-Girard relations also imply that

 Since $ \xi_j^2 e^{L\xi_j} =-\frac{ \gamma}{\beta}$, for all $j\in \{0,1,2,3,4,5\}$, implying that $\frac{ \gamma}{\beta} <0$ and

 Hence, from \eqref{girard2}, it follows that

 which drives us to the contradiction.\\